sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 Interviewing "too much" means the hiring process takes longer, the company wastes resources and if the candidate is hired, they start later: the value for the clent takes longer to build and deploy.

-### 1. Let's say we are hiring a manual tester to the team where there's already one manual tester.

-As we already have one manual tester in the team, it means that this hiring is only viable when the constraint is the performance: when our manual tester can't cope with the load.

-**NB**: We assume here that there's no more optimal way to deal with the load on our tester

-Let's say that our manual tester is most occupied with two kinds of activities: regular regression testing for each release (every two weeks) and testing new features.

-To test the new features, our manual tester participates in two kinds of activities:
-- requirements testing and creating test plans and test cases for the feature before the development phase
-- Testing the feature after the development according to the test plan

-To do regression testing, our manual tester goes through the whole project’s test documentation and reruns manually all the testplans.

-These are the requirements, and we tested them to see if they make sense.

-Essentially, we are hiring a person who would help with handling these tasks.

-This means that we need to test the candidate’s ability to handle these tasks, we need to

-- list tasks required for this type of testing
-- from this list of tasks come up with questions

 H4 example questions